jandersonclemente/vtex-commons/README.md

 #### ***Post***

-This method requires an object with two parameters:
+This method requires an object with two required parameters and one optional:
-* entity (this is the acronym of the entity/table set in the Master Data admin)
+* entity (required - this is the acronym of the entity/table set in the Master Data admin)
-* data (an object or stringified object with the data you want to post)
+* data (required - an object or stringified object with the data you want to post)
+* range (optional - a string with the desired range of results.
+Ex.: "0-30".
+Default: "0-10")

 ```javascript